Green Left's questions to candidates - Answers below

 10. Oppose Nuclear Power

-Yes.
-I have been a long-standing critic of nuclear power.
-We ought to abandon all future plans for nuclear power, and phase out all current use of nuclear power in this country.
-I am glad you are bringing this motion to conference.
+nuclear power, and phase out all current use of nuclear power in this country.

 1. A Campaigning Party vs Elections?